Home

 The top-of-the-line suit, which is called bespoke ('bih-spoke') in England, is a handmade suit where you choose the fabric.
 The cutter then measures you, creates a set of individual paper patterns just for you (which can be used for later suits), cuts the fabric, and then they and the tailor assemble it exactly.
 A good tailor will prepare their pattern for you based on your 'figuration', which is the way you lean or stand.
 All suit jackets have 4 buttons on the end of the sleeves.
 Real buttons in button holes holding the end fabric of the sleeve together is a tell-tale sign of a bespoke suit.
 Most off-the-rack suits have buttons which serve no purpose, but are simply there for appearance.

 But probably you're not planning to spend $2000-$3000 or more on a suit.
 Unless you have the money to burn, you don't need to.
 If you do have that kind of money, it might be a worthy invesment to support the fine craftsment, like investing in the arts.
 Custom-made suits also fit better, are more easily altered over time, and last longer than factory-made ones, so ultimately they may be worth the higher price tag.
-But we'll look at the characteristics of a good suit, including the expensive James Bond-style bespokes.
-Then we can look out for the same traits in off-the-peg suits and have a good local tailor make the other adjustments and fittings.

-I think the key thing to remember in buying a suit or any other part of your wardrobe is that there is a clear difference between flashy and simply well-tailored clothes that fit both you and your personality.
+A key thing to remember in buying a suit or any other part of your wardrobe is that there is a clear difference between flashy and simply well-tailored clothes that fit both you and your personality.
 The former is necessarily expensive, the latter need not be.
-The former will make people notice your suit, the latter should make people notice you.
+For the latter, James Bond is my personal favorite style icon, especially for the British look which others, including the Italians, take their cues from.

 Style points